azutoolkit/cql/docs/Cql/ForeignKey.md

 ---
-title: "Cql::ForeignKey"
+title: "CQL::ForeignKey"
 ---

-# class Cql::ForeignKey
+# class CQL::ForeignKey

 `Reference` < `Object`

-The `Cql::ForeignKey` class defines a foreign key constraint between two tables.
+The `CQL::ForeignKey` class defines a foreign key constraint between two tables.
 It allows you to specify the columns, referenced table, and the actions to be taken on `DELETE` or `UPDATE`.

 ## Example: Creating a Foreign Key